-6. DIPLOMA IN PRIMARY TEACHER EDUCATION
+4. DIPLOMA IN PRIMARY TEACHER EDUCATION

-- i) At least Grade A teaching Certificate (or Basic Certificate in Teaching NTA 4 or - ii) Certificate in Early Childhood Education with an average pass of not less than B grade PLUS at least 4 passes in Certificate of Secondary Education. - iii) Admission to this programme will be to candidates who are IN-SERVICE TEACHERS only.
+- i) At least Grade A teaching Certificate (or Basic Certificate in Teaching NTA 4 or - ii) Certificate in Early Childhood Education with an average pass of not less than B grade PLUS at least 4 passes in Certificate of Secondary Education. - iii) Admission to this programme will be for candidates who are IN-SERVICE TEACHERS only.

-7. DIPLOMA IN COMPTER SCIENCE NTA LEVEL 6
+5. DIPLOMA IN COMPUTER SCIENCE NTA LEVEL 6

-- Level 5 Certificate in Information Technology, Information and Communication Technology (ICT), Computer Science, Computing, Computer Engineering, Information Systems, Information Systems Security Management, Data Management, Telecommunication, Business Information Technology (BIT), Computer Studies, Information Systems and Network Technology or Electronics Engineering with GPA 2.0 and above with Certificate of secondary education examination with at least four passes OR - ii) Advanced Certificate of Secondary Education Examination (ACSE) with at least one principle pass and one subsidiary with not less than four passes at O level.
+- NTA Level 4 Certificate in Information Technology, Information and Communication Technology (ICT), Computer Science, Computing, Computer Engineering, Information Systems, Information Systems Security Management, Data Management, Telecommunication, Business Information Technology (BIT), Computer Studies, Information Systems and Network Technology or Electronics Engineering with Certificate of secondary education examination with at least four passes or - ii) NTA Level 5 in Information Technology, Information and Communication Technology (ICT), Computer Science, Computing, Computer Engineering, Information Systems, Information Systems Security Management, Data Management, Telecommunication, Business Information Technology (BIT), Computer Studies, Information Systems and Network Technology or Electronics Engineering with Certificate of secondary education examination with at least four passes OR - iii) Advanced Certificate of Secondary Education Examination (ACSE) with at least one principle pass or - iv) Professional Technician Level II Certificate with not less than four passes at O level.
+Passes in Religious and General Studies are not counted

-8. DIPLOMA IN LIBRARY AND INFORMATION STUDIES
+6. DIPLOMA IN LIBRARY AND INFORMATION STUDIES

-- Advanced Certificate of Secondary Education with a minimum of one principal pass or three subsidiaries.
-OR - ii) Basic Certificate in Library and Information Studies (NTA level 4) or any relevant field from a recognized Institution with Certificate of Secondary Education with at least 4 passes
+- i) Advanced Certificate of Secondary Education with a minimum of one principal pass or OR - ii) Basic Certificate in Library and Information Studies (NTA level 4) or any relevant field from a recognized Institution with Certificate of Secondary Education with at least 4 passes or - iii) Certificate in Library and Information Studies (NTA level 5) or any relevant field from a recognized Institution with Certificate of Secondary Education with at least 4 passes or - iv) Relevant professional Technician Level II Certificate with not less than four passes at O level.
+Passes in Religious and General Studies are not counted